 This is why providing ongoing training and development opportunities is essential.
 Work with your employees to create Personal Development Plans (PDPs) and review these regularly to ensure your team feel like they are moving forward.
 Set up skill-sharing sessions, explore e-learning and webinars and consider relevant courses your employees can attend.
 If your staff don’t feel like they are progressing with your business, they may be tempted to move elsewhere.

 When you have a position to fill, you should first think about whether there is anyone you can promote from within.
 This can boost the morale of your whole team as they will see that success and hard work are rewarded at your company and they may have the opportunity to move up in the future too.

 The demand for flexible working options is at an all-time high and more and more businesses are getting on board.
 Offering some flexibility will boost employee satisfaction and has been proven to increase productivity.
 Something as simple as allowing employees to come into work earlier and finish earlier (or come in later and finish later) can make a big difference.

 A study from Forbes found that 77% of millennials say flexible work hours are a key to boosting productivity.
 And as millennials will be making up the majority of your workforce in years to come, it’s important to listen to them.

 Finding new talent for your business is a challenge (we know because we do it every day).
 When you do get some high-calibre employees onboard, you’ll want to keep them and make the most of them.
 By putting a strong retention strategy in place you will definitely increase your retention rate and help to maintain an engaged, motivated and happy team.

-If you do need help recruiting for your business, find out more about the recruitment services we offer.
+If you do need help recruiting for your business, get in touch with us today.